atvorch/testo/README.md

 ## Sigmavia Landig Page

 #### About
-* In this project I used the following technologie: gulp, sass/scss, html/css
+* In this project I used the following technologies: gulp, sass/scss, html/css

 #### How to run project locally:
 * git clone https://github.com/atvorch/testo.git